annamkov/annamkov.github.io/README.md

 # How to Host your Resume on Github Pages

 ## Intro
-This README will teach you how to host your resume as a website through Github Pages.
-It will simultaneously cover strategies for achieving great documentation described in Andrew Etter’s book, _Modern Technical Writing_.
+This README will teach you how to host your resume as a website through Github Pages, and it will also outline strategies for achieving great documentation described in Andrew Etter’s book, _Modern Technical Writing_.
 These strategies will likely be applicable in your future work and knowledge of them will therefore be valuable to showcase in your interviews.

 **Prerequisite:** A resume formatted in Markdown.